tesseract-robotics/tesseract/README.md

 ## Clone Repository

-This repository contains submodules so use the *--recursive* flag as shown below.
+This repository contains submodule tesseract_ext so use the *--recursive* flag as shown below.

 `git clone --recursive`

+..
+NOTE: To speed up clean build you may want to add tesseract_ext to an extended workspace.
+If so do not clone with submodules and clone https://github.com/ros-industrial-consortium/tesseract_ext.git into your extended workspace.

 ## Building Tests